 And Schafer brings back the joy of consonants.
 SPLoSH!

 (More on Consonants Are Our Friends in a later post.
 Remind me.)

-an umbrella octet sings from the middle of the stage, surrounded by a watercolour choir, who catch and carry the words.
+an umbrella octet sings these songs from the middle of the stage, surrounded by a watercolour choir, who catch and carry the words.